Rubilmax/foundry-gas-diff/README.md

 ### `report` _{string}_

 The title displayed in the markdown output.
-Can be used to identify multiple gas reports generated in the same workflow.
+Can be used to identify multiple gas diffs in the same PR.

 _Defaults to: `Changes to gas cost`_